experimentAccount2/slpkg/README.rst

 Need to run '# slpkg update' for the first time to synchronize the list of packages, also every time you add a new repository.
-To add or remove repositories must edit the file '/etc/slpkg/repositories.conf'.
+To add or remove repositories must edit the file '/etc/slpkg/repositories.conf' or run '# slpkg repo-enable' (python2-pythondialog required).

 Add custom repositories with the command '# slpkg add-repo <repository name> <URL>' and after run '# slpkg update' to update package list.